 In addition to keeping watch over the pets, most doggie daycares offer added services like nail trimming, grooming, and other pampering.
 Sometimes pick-up and delivery are included.
 Adding additional services can increase the income you can get from your daycare services, where rates are between $15 to $30 a day.
 Some add pet wash, which can cost about $10 to $20.

 If you have big dogs such as German shepherds or Dobermans, you can offer a service that would protect a wide variety of large outdoor and indoor areas at a very affordable cost, often much lower than hiring security guards.
 Clean, healthy, well trained dogs could serve as an excellent deterrent to crime and vandalism.

 To operate this business, you would need to have full commercial liability insurance as well as worker’s compensation insurance.
 Some states require a watch, guard and patrol license.
-Your pricing will depend on your location, number of days dogs need to be locked up and what time in the morning they need to be locked up.
+Your pricing will depend on your location, a number of days dogs need to be locked up and what time in the morning they need to be locked up.

-As an extension of this business, you can supply trained dogs for government authorities (police dogs etc.), or protection services not only to companies but to professionals including professors, doctors, veterinarians, sporting people, or businessman.
+As an extension of this business, you can supply trained dogs for government authorities (police dogs etc.), or protection services not only to companies but to professionals including professors, doctors, veterinarians, sporting people, or businessmen.